FuturePortal/CIMonitor/docs/setup/password-projection.md

     },
 ```

-It's up to you what password you use, just remember that it should be safe to use in an URL, and should not contain
+It's up to you what password you use, just remember that it should be safe to use in a URL, and should not contain
 weird characters.

 ## Submit password in API calls